MyOxygen/MyOxygen-Flutter-Libraries/README.md

 > How does versioning work?

 Each package has a `pubspec.yaml` file.
 Because you are creating a dependency to a repository, `pub` will not search for the `pubspec.yaml`'s version number (I think).
-It is up to the developer to keep the version number up to date for documentation and traceability purposes, but versioning can only happen by referencing the right branch/commit/header.
+It is up to the developer to keep the version number up to date for documentation and traceability purposes, but versioning can only happen by referencing the right tag.

 > If someone introduces a breaking change to a package, will all the projects that rely on it also break?

-No. If you are referencing a specific commit, you will only be getting the code from that commit.
-If breaking changes occur **after** that commit, but you haven't referenced the new commit, nothing will happen.
+No. If you are referencing a specific tag, you will only be getting the code from that tag.
+If breaking changes occur **after** that tag-reference, but you haven't referenced the new commits/tags, nothing will happen.

 > Do I have to pull down all the libraries just to access one?

-No. `pub` will look for the `pubspec.yaml` file to import the necessary package.
+No, `pub` will look for the `pubspec.yaml` file to import the necessary package.
 You will not be importing all the packages, only the one you wish to import.
-However, for every local package, you will have to point to the git repository, the path, and the commit reference.
+However, for every local package, you will have to point to the git repository, the path, and the tag name.